 How Does Transitional Breast Milk Look Like?

-The transitional milk has a creamy consistency and is usually bluish-white in color (3).
-Transitional milk that follows colostrum may be slightly yellow in color before turning to a shade of blue-white.
+The transitional milk has a creamy consistency and can range from bluish-white to creamy yellow (3).
+Transitional milk that follows colostrum may be slightly yellow before turning to a shade of blue-white.
+Bluer milk indicates a higher water content.
 The color of the milk could become whiter as your breasts begin to produce mature milk.
+Breast milk can be many colors depending on what you eat, the medications you’re taking, and how long it’s been since the last feeding.

 How Much Transitional Breast Milk Does Your Body Make?